Shipping & Packaging

 5

-Ship fully insured with signature confirmation
+Ship with adult signature confirmation and tracking

 Carrier recommendation

-Insurance standard
+Coverage standard

 6